 Action

 An Action card is a simple one-tap shortcut.
-It sends a selected Home Assistant action when you tap it, but it does not show an on/off state.
+It sends a selected Home Assistant action, opens an Option Select picker, or runs a registered local device action when you tap it.

-Use Action cards for shortcuts such as running a scene, starting a script, triggering an automation, pressing a Home Assistant button entity, or changing a helper.
+Use Action cards for shortcuts such as running a scene, starting a script, triggering an automation, pressing a Home Assistant button entity, changing a helper, or calling a custom action registered on the panel itself.

 Setting Up an Action Card